mesh-adaptation/docs/wiki/Development-Practices.md

 * **Done** - Issues that have been addressed or are no longer valid.

 Notice that all the categories refer to [Issues](#issues).
-[Pull Requests](#pull-requests) should not be put on the project board.
+[Pull Requests](#pull-requests) should not be put on the project board, except if they do not have a linked issue.
+(See  [below](#issues) for special cases in which this might occur.)

-### Other project boards
+### Other project board views

-During the course of developing the mesh adaptation codes, it may be useful to set up new project boards, e.g., for sprints or hackathons.
+By default, you will see the "Overview" view of the project board.
+This is a somewhat overwhelming representation of all the issues associated with the development of Mesh Adaptation packages.
+Browse the other "views" of the project board by clicking on the different tabs for more focused representations of issues related to particular pieces of work or specific packages.

+The current recommendation is to create new views for new pieces of work, rather than creating new project boards.
+This helps to keep everything in the same place.
+Views can be set up in many ways but a common approach is to filter for a particular label, e.g., `docsprint`.

 ## Issues